-Nearly all the stored fat we use as energy is expelled primarily through our lungs when we exhale carbon dioxide and water vapour.
+Nearly all the stored fat we use as energy is expelled primarily through our lungs when we exhale carbon dioxide and water vapour (fat is made of carbon, hydrogen, and oxygen).

 It's all about accounting for mass.
 We know the mass of molecules of carbs, fats, and proteins, and we know how we use the components of those molecules for energy, and we know how much energy is needed to move the mass of our bodies and keep our cells functioning.